theystemYT/theystems-Menu/README.md

 > [!NOTE]
 >I also recommend to send the code for the feature if you know how to make it.

+> [NEW] - Remember the [NEW] at the beginning of this WHOLE text?
+I also can't do Contributions unfortunately because of this.

 **Supported Games**: If you are in a supported game, a new tab will be made with a checkmark icon and the game name.
 If you click on it, you can find scripts for the game.
 Here is an example: